2019 SCHEDULE IS NOW AVAILABLE.

 SYMPHONIC BAND: Symphonic Band is for our intermediate/advanced players who want to work on more challenging repertoire (grade 3-4.5) Daily.

 CONCERT BAND: Concert band is for our novice/intermediate players who are looking for the joy of making music in a band, but with easier music. (grade 1.5-2.5) Daily.

 NOT-QUITE-READY-PLAYERS’ BAND: Following up on last summers very successful program for the beginner and early novice player, Diane Muffitt will continue working with those who are “not quite ready” to play in concert band helping the players have a better understanding of how to negotiate and understand their instruments and what is happening in the band rehearsal.
-Go to this link for more details: http://svnhb.org/NEAMC/NQRP.html
+For more information, please click here.

 INTERMEDIATE/ADVANCED JAZZ ENSEMBLE: This group is for musicians with some jazz experience.
 No knowledge of improvisation is necessary.
 Daily with Bill.

 NOVICE SWING BAND: This group is for musicians on any instrument, who have limited jazz experience, including those of you who have never played any jazz before!
 Daily with Matt